NARRAGANSETT CHAMBER OF COMMERCE

 The elected officers of the Board shall be the Chair, Vice Chair, Secretary and Treasurer.
 The officers shall be elected at the annual meeting a majority vote of the General Membership.
 The term of office for the Board Chair shall be two years, all other Officers shall serve for one year or until his/her successor is duly elected.
 Duties include but are not limited too:

-3. The Treasurer shall keep an account of all monies received and expended for the use of the Chamber, and shall make disbursements authorized by the Board as approved by the Executive Director.
+- The Chamber Operations Manage shall keep an account of all monies received and expended for the use of the Chamber, and shall make disbursements authorized by the Treasurer.
 The Treasurer will prepare annual reports of the financial condition of the Chamber to be approved at regular meetings.
 All bookkeeping procedures and methods shall be audited yearly or when directed by the Board of Directors.
-The annual audit will be conducted by a auditing committee made up of and three Board members appointed by the Chair in January of each year and shall report their findings to the Board at their scheduled March meeting.
+An audit may be conducted by a auditing committee made up of and three Board members appointed by the Chair.

-5. The Executive Director shall serve at the will of the board and perform all functions and duties outlined in his/her job description to include:
+- The Chamber Operations Manager shall serve at the will of the board and perform all functions and duties outlined in his/her job description to include:

 - Act as the Chamber’s public representative and spokesperson